AutomationLover/goexpert_handson/w5/guide.md

    - Create project "myProject"
       - Select "Use a buildspec file"
       - Remove the selection of "CloudWatch logs - optional"
       - Click "Continue to CodePipeline"
+      - Others refer to "On the Step 3: Add build stage page, for Build provider choose AWS CodeBuild, and then choose Create project." in https://docs.aws.amazon.com/codepipeline/latest/userguide/ecs-cd-pipeline.html

    - Double check the region is the same region of CodeCommit and ECR in previous step

 - step 5: